Beatien Yazz: Art career

-Though Yazz worked for a time as a police officer in Fort Defiance, Arizona and as an art teacher at Carson Indian School, he dedicated most of his adult life to creating art full time.
+Though Yazz worked for a time as a police officer in Fort Defiance, Arizona and as an art teacher at Stewart Indian School in Carson City, Nevada, he dedicated most of his adult life to creating art full time.

-Yazz painted subjects familiar to him in a flat, colorful style with minimal backgrounds.
+Yazz painted subjects familiar to him in colorful Flatstyle with minimal backgrounds.
 He often used casein paint for his works.
 His paintings "record the natural movement of light and air with powerful drama."

 Yazz earned acclaim with collectors by the 1950s.
-Author Alberta Hannum wrote two popular books about his life, including illustrations by Yazz.
-Spin a Silver Dollar (Viking Press, 1944) told of his early life meeting the Lippencotts, and its sequel Paint the Wind (1958) continued Yazz's story as a young adult.
+Alberta Hannum wrote two popular books about his life, including illustrations by Yazz.
+Spin a Silver Dollar: The Story of a Desert Trading-post (Viking Press, 1945) told of his early life meeting the Lippencotts, and its sequel Paint the Wind (1958) continued Yazz's story as a young adult.
 Spin a Silver Dollar was condensed by Reader's Digest and was presented on Cavalcade of America.

 In addition to exhibiting and selling paintings, Yazz also created works on commission.
 He created some tiles for Gila Pottery, designed fabric on commission for Tumble-weed Prints, and had his work reproduced as greeting cards for a number of companies.
-Probably his most famous painting was an untitled one used by The Eagles on the front sleeve of their 1974 album On The Border.
+Probably his most famous painting was an untitled one that art director Gary Burden found at a yard sale for 25 cents and later used for the front sleeve of The Eagles' 1974 album On The Border.

-By the 1970s, Yazz was suffering from severe eye problems and deteriorating eyesight.
+By the 1970s, Yazz had developed severe eye problems and deteriorating eyesight.
 A Navajo Medicine man told him this was punishment for painting sacred Navajo figures.
 Without treatment, his eyes never improved, and Yazz was not able to paint past 1991.

 In early 1983, Yazz worked with Sallie Wagner (formerly Sallie Lippencott) and J.J.
 Brody to publish Yazz: Navajo Painter, which told his life story and included a number of illustrations.

+Collections

+Some of his works have been in the permanent collection of institutions including the Smithsonian American Art Museum, the Gilcrease Museum, the Logan Museum of Anthropology, the Museum of New Mexico, the Philbrook Museum of Art, and the Southwest Museum of the American Indian.

+Death

+Yazz died on June 20, 2021, at the age of 92.